-This guide covers every major technique for improving website speed — from quick wins like image compression to advanced techniques like CDN implementation, code splitting, and server-side caching.
-Each technique includes specific implementation guidance and expected impact.
+This guide covers every major technique for improving website speed, from quick wins such as image compression to advanced techniques like CDN implementation, code splitting, and server-side caching.

 Quick wins to advanced optimisations